s-matyukevich/raspberry-pi-os/docs/lesson01/linux/build-system.md

   vmlinux-deps := $(KBUILD_LDS) $(KBUILD_VMLINUX_INIT) $(KBUILD_VMLINUX_MAIN) $(KBUILD_VMLINUX_LIBS)
   ```

   It all starts with variables like `init-y`, `core-y`, etc., which combined contains all subfolders of the Linux kernel that contains buildable source code.
 Then `built-in.o` is appended to all the subfolder names, so, for example, `drivers/` becomes `drivers/built-in.o`. `vmlinux-deps` then just aggregates all resulting values.
-This explains how `vmlinux` eventually becomes dependent on all `build-in.o` files.
+This explains how `vmlinux` eventually becomes dependent on all `built-in.o` files.

 * Next question is how all `built-in.o` objects are created?
 Once again, let me copy all relevant lines and explain how it all works.